 - This is why it is so important to let nature do its thing and not remove fallen leaves from your yard.
 Yes, clear leaves off grass lawn (thick, damp leaves will smother grass), but hang onto them.
 I use a mulching lawnmower to speed up the process and add the leaves to my garden beds and leaf mold pile.

-- Chlorophyll gives leaves their green colour.
+- Chlorophyll gives leaves their green color.

 - Other color pigments (yellow, orange, brown hues) are also present in leaves, though not visible due to the abundance of chlorophyll during spring and summer.